jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 This stolen baboon certainly did.

-And this family acted fast and made a plan.
+And its family acted fast and made a plan.
 It wasn't ingenious.
 It was very aggressive.
 Baboons gathered.
 Baboons rampaged.
 Glass shattered.
 Metal broke.

 For a few minutes, on the fields of a regional zoo, my two pothead friends were hunted down by a family of murderous baboons.
-It was a few dozen minutes, but unlike the never ending stream of content we watch, this time of the lives will never be forgotten.
+It was a few dozen minutes, but unlike the never ending stream of content we stream everyday, this time of the lives will never be forgotten.

+Time imprinted itself as a lasting memory, one so powerful you'll likely never forget about it.
+And you weren't even there.

-Happily everything worked out.
+Happily, everything worked out.
 The monkey's were reunited.
 My friends got out okay.
 And I ended up with a sure fire way to make anyone laugh.

 All in all, society got a good deal.
 No matter who I've told, happy drunks or suffering souls, everyone's day brightens-up when I tell them the story about two idiots stealing a monkey from a zoo.
-Not a bad way to spend to spend your time.

 People can't help but enjoy the story because life gifted every life-form a pathway to happiness.
 Bison love to graze.
 Cats love to hunt.
 I bet even trees smile when Spring sunshine comes.
-Every human loves a good story.
+Every human loves spending their time experiencing a good story.

 But why?
 It's easy to understand why life wants predators to hunt, grazers to eat, plants to grow; each serves an eco-system's system of checks and balances.
 A good balance helps life thrive in every habitat.